sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

 NOTE: you do not need to tin the 5V and 12V pads.

+NOTE: unless stated otherwise, red wires should be soldered to positive (+) pads and black wires should be soldered to negative (-) pads.

 **WARNING**: Be careful not to aggresively push the soldering iron tip into the PDB, as too much force will cut the pads right off!

 ## Solder ESCs to the PDB